FanatiQS/wireless_atem_camera_control_and_tally/README.md

 One LED with and appropriately sized resistor for each tally/status (red and green LEDs should work with a 100 Ohm resistor on a Wemos D1 Mini).

 #### Building
-Attach each LED to a GPIO pin and GND with the resistor in between the LEDs cathode and the microcontrollers GPIO pin.
+Attach the resistors to the LEDs.

+Tally LEDs are connected with the anodes to ground and the cathodes resistors to GPIO pins.

+Status LEDs are connected the other way around with the cathodes resistors connected to 3.3v and the anodes connected to GPIO pins.

 #### Prepare firmware
 Set `PIN_PGM`, `PIN_PVW` and/or `PIN_CONN` in `arduino/user_config.h` to the GPIO pin the LED is attached to.